Anand-Baghel/Anand-Computer/README.md

-# MPOnline Web Portal
+# Anand-Computer Web Portal

-A modern web portal for government services in Madhya Pradesh, built with Next.js and TypeScript.
+A modern web portal Computer services and mponline , built with Next.js and TypeScript.

 ## Features